thewebkat/Photography-Portfolio-Website/README.md

 # Photography-Portfolio-Website
-SheCodes Responsive Final Project

-Responsive photography portfolio website using HTML and CSS with my own photos
+Responsive photography portfolio website using HTML and CSS built for SheCodes Responsive workshop